-- Visited the provider headquarters before visiting the service location. - Spoke with a range of staff (including directors of SELDOC, service managers, GPs, administrators and receptionists) and spoke with patients who used the service. - Observed how patients were provided with care. - Inspected the out of hours premises, looked at cleanliness and the arrangements in place to manage risks to staff and service users.
+- Visited the provider headquarters before visiting the service location. - Spoke with a range of staff (including directors of SELDOC, service managers, GPs, administrators and receptionists) and spoke with patients who used the service. - Observed how patients were spoken with when they booked in and waited for their appointment.. - Inspected the out of hours premises, looked at cleanliness and the arrangements in place to manage risks to staff and service users. - Looked at the vehicles used to take clinicians to consultations in patients' homes, and we reviewed the arrangements for the safe storage and management of medicines and emergency medical equipment.

-- Looked at the vehicles used to take clinicians to consultations in patients' homes, and we reviewed the arrangements for the safe storage and management of medicines and emergency medical equipment. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service
+Reviewed comment cards where patients and members of the public shared their views and experiences of the service.